 In addition, after 12 weeks in the same assignment, you are entitled to:

-Usually the responsibility for any health and safety adjustments will be with the hirer (the place where you work).
+Usually the responsibility for any adjustments will be with the hirer (the place where you work).
 However, the agency must also take reasonable steps to identify any known health and safety risks and satisfy itself that the hirer has taken steps to prevent or control the known risks.
 The agency must do this before you start work with the hirer.

 If they can’t make adjustments to make the job safe, then the hirer may decide that they want someone else to do the job.
 Your agency should offer you any suitable alternative work that is available.
 Any alternative should be paid at least as much as the original assignment, and the terms and conditions should not be less favourable.

 If the agency cannot find any suitable alternative work for you (and you have not unreasonably refused suitable alternative work offered), they should pay you for the rest of the placement that has been ended.

-Can fathers/partners claim Statutory Paternity Pay?
+Can partners claim Statutory Paternity Pay?